Disc fragmentation and oligarchic growth of protostellar systems in low-metallicity gas clouds: Results

 and OH cooling becomes dominant.
-With these molecular cooling, gas temperature reaches CMB temperature of 44 K and 59 K for Halo A and B, respectively, and temperature floor appears in Fig. \ref{fig:nT}.
+With these molecular cooling, gas temperature reaches the temperature of the cosmic microwave background (CMB), 44 K and 59 K for Halo A and B, respectively, and temperature floor appears in Fig. \ref{fig:nT}.
 The nearly isothermal evolution induces cloud deformation \citep{Tsuribe06, Sugimura17}.
-Fig. \ref{fig:snapshots_col_H0522_nH} shows dense ($\nH \sim 10^5$--$10^8 \ \percc$) and cool ($T \simeq 60$ K) spiral arms.
+The second and third columns of Fig. \ref{fig:snapshots_col_H0522_nH} shows dense ($\nH \sim 10^5$--$10^8 \ \percc$) and cool ($T \simeq 60$ K) spiral arms.

 The cloud deformation ceases at density $\nH \sim 10^8 \ \percc$, where efficient gas heating occurs due to the release of binding energy along with hydrogen molecule formation through three-body reactions: